bobbyiliev/materialize-tutorials/mz-logicloop-demo/README.md

 ![LogicLoop destinations](https://imgur.com/I1eFPJM.png)

-For this demo, let's create an email action destination and set it to our email address.
+For the sake of simplicity, for this demo, let's create an email action destination and set it to our email address.
+However, you can also send emails to your end-facing customers as described in the [documentation here](https://docs.logicloop.com/actions/destinations/email).

 Once you have created the action destination, you can click on the "Save" button.